iptv-epg/api-docs/docs/authentication.md

 The IPTV-EPG API utilizes OAuth2 for user authentication.
 Currently, only private access tokens are supported.
 These are commonly reffered to as 'Api keys'.
 A user can create and delete as many tokens as necessary.

+## Account types
+For API usage, the user needs to have a business subscription.
+API is currently not available for personal accounts.

 ## Creating an API Key
 To create an access token, go to https://www.iptv-epg.com/account/api.
 You can create as many tokens as necessary.
 The API keys are shown only once, upon creation.
 If you lose it, you need to delete it and create another one.